Former Ivory Coast militia leader Ble Goude returns home after exile | Politics

 Charles Ble Goude, a former militia leader who was acquitted of crimes against humanity related to his role in Ivory Coast's civil war, returned from exile on Saturday as politicians sought to reconcile after years of instability and conflict.

-"My leader Minister Ble Goude will play an active part in the reconciliation process," said Guillaume Dago, who was in the crowd in Yopougon.
-The return of Ble Goude, following his acquittal by the International Criminal Court in The Hague in 2019, is part of a wider rapprochement between old political factions in Ivory Coast that President Alassane Ouattara hopes will reduce political tension ahead of elections in 2025.
+Hundreds of supporters wearing clothes printed with Ble Goude's image sang and danced in the Yopougon suburb of Abidjan to welcome him home after eight years.
+The return of Ble Goude following his acquittal by the International Criminal Court in The Hague in 2019 is part of a wider rapprochement between political factions in Ivory Coast, that President Alassane Ouattara hopes will reduce political tension ahead of elections in 2025.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)